 Note: Students may take either Political Science 10 or Political Science 10H.
 Duplicate credit will not be awarded.

-2736 HYBRID9451110a W SOCS 212 ……….….....
+2736 HYBRID 9:45-11:10am W SOCS 212 ……….….....
 K. Striepe

 Section 2736 is a Distance Education Hybrid course that includes online instruction and weekly on-campus meetings.
 This section will meet on campus every Wednesday from 9:45-11:10am in Social Science 212.
 You must attend the first class meeting or you may be dropped from the course.